exercism/sqlite/CONTRIBUTING.md

         expected TEXT NOT NULL
     );

-    -- Note: the strings below _may_ literal tab, newline, carriage returns.
+    -- Note: the strings below _may_ contain literal tab, newline, or carriage returns.

     INSERT INTO tests (uuid, description, property, input, expected) VALUES